#Innsider’s guide: top 7 Christmas markets in Europe not to be missed!

 Cologne has seven stunning Christmas markets, each with its own unique atmosphere and events.

 Find angels and elves; hot roasted almonds and glugs of gluhwein beneath Cologne’s glorious cathedral.
 Soak up atmospheric Roncalliplatz.
 Stroll through the historic Heinzelmännchenmarkt or enjoy some seasonal maritime magic at the Harbor Christmas market.
-Then relax near the Rhine at the cheerfully vibrant Park Inn by Radisson Cologne City West Hotel.
+Then relax near the Rhine at the cheerfully vibrant, and newly renovated Park Inn by Radisson Cologne City West Hotel.